Display Bilingual:

 • When the night has come

-➔ Present Perfect Tense
+➔ Present Perfect Tense ('has come')

 • And the land is dark

-➔ Simple Present Tense (descriptive)
+➔ Simple Present Tense ('is dark')

-• Just as long as you stand
+• Just as long as you stand by me

-• If the sky that we look upon Should tumble and fall
+• If the sky that we look upon should tumble and fall

 • Whenever you're in trouble, won't you stand by me?